core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

   01 (Code: GET - 1 byte)
   9483 (Message ID - 2 bytes)
   f0aeef1c796812a0 (Token - 8 bytes)
-  ba 68656c6c6f576f726c64 (Uri-path:"helloWorld" - 11 bytes)
+  ba 68656c6c6f576f726c64 (Uri-path: "helloWorld" - 11 bytes)
 ~~~~~~~~~~~

 The client protects the CoAP request above to produce a Deterministic Request.
-When doing so, the client does not include an Inner Observe option.
+When doing so, the client does not include an Inner Observe Option.

 &nbsp;